Welcome!

 In our last week, we turn from looking at our own spirituality to consider how our writing craft intersects with our readers' spiritual formation.
 Jesus gave the masterclass in this; what does it look like for us today?

-PAX Fellowship Writing Cohort
+PAX Fellowship Writing as Spiritual Formation Cohort

 What is the PAX Fellowship?